What were you like as an INFJ child?

 I was at a point that I couldn’t make any decision.
 Many times, I found that I needed to convince my mind logically to do what I feel is good or naturally for me.
 There are also times when I followed my logical mind and ended up feeling regret that I chose the wrong path.

 Now, I understand it’s important to use the Ti function to set boundaries, but not let it lead the way.
-For an INFJ, this function is more suitable to be the supportive role.
+For an INFJ, this function is more suitable to be a supportive role.

 18-30 Years Old: A Wild Ride with Extraverted Sensing (Se)